hcfechallenge/fechallenge/README.md

 ## Level of effort and finishing steps

 This exercise is designed to take between 2 - 4 hours of time.
-You'll submit your work to this repo, so please commit your code and push it up when you're finished.
-Reaching out to the person who sent you this exercise via email will let us know that your code is ready to review.
+You'll submit your work to the version of this repo that you forked, so please commit your code and push it up when you're finished.
+Reaching out to the person who sent you this exercise via email with a link to the forked repo will let us know that your code is ready to review.